taviroquai/architect/README.md

 * Built-in carousel
 * More to come...

-This is on going and there is not a stable version yet
+This is an on-going work and there is not yet a stable version

 Quick Start
 -----------